Breakups suck. Let’s get that out of the way first.

 Like I mentioned earlier, breakups suck.
 That fact still hasn’t changed.

 What has changed is that we now know why they hurt so much and what we can do to make them suck just a little less.
 In the past couple of days as part of my own healing process, I’ve reached out to a few old friends, I started planning a road trip to Arizona to visit gorgeous national parks on my bucket list, and I made an appointment to get that haircut I’ve been wanting to get for months.
 (Cliche, I know.)

 Finding happiness in a breakup may be difficult at first, but with patience, the loneliness will subside.
-Trying to keep a positive attitude through it all and being intentional about finding and creating your own happiness is key.
+Trying to keep a self-compassionate attitude through it all and being intentional about finding and creating your own happiness is key.

 Here are the things you can do now to help kick-start the healing process and overcome your loneliness:

 - Allow yourself to think about the relationship, but don’t only focus on the negative.
 Give yourself credit for the things you did right to generate positivity from this negative situation.

 - Be kind to yourself and be patient as you go through the grieving process.

 - Reach out to old friends and rekindle connections with them.